Quick links: help overview · quick reference · user manual toc · reference manual toc · faq

 :[range]go[to] [count] :go :goto go

-characters are counted depending on the current
+count.
+End-of-line characters are counted depending

-'fileformat' setting.
+on the current 'fileformat' setting.

 Also see the line2byte() function, and the 'o'